Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Stout

-When you use the Block reaction, you are immune to forced movement until the end of the current turn.
+You are immune to forced movement from blocked attacks.

 ### Upbeat